jlincodes/multiplication_problem_generator/README.md

-# Multiplication Practice
+# Multiplication Problem Generator

-Multiplication Practice is a simple multiplication problem generator to let users build their multiplication skills.
+Multiplication Problem Generator is a simple multiplication problem generator to let users build their multiplication skills.